What do you know about Life Insurance and cancer? Not a lot?

 This is why insurers will need to have access to your medical history, however intrusive it may seem.

-As with all types of insurance, if you’re looking at getting a Life Insurance policy and you have or have had cancer (or any type of medical condition), I strongly advise that you speak to an independent advisor.
+As with all types of insurance, if you’re looking at getting a Life Insurance policy and you have or have had cancer (or any type of medical condition), I strongly advise that you speak to an advisor.

 Having an expert (such as ourselves!) take a look at the market for you and find the most favourable policy, will take away some of the stress and work.